Policy 5216 - Purchasing Card (LaCarte)

 - Within 10 working days of the close of each month, first level reviewer will review and approve each transaction.
 Should documentation, account, budget object code or any other issue need to be corrected, approver will make the correction.
 If purchases are to be charged to a grant, University Research will review expenditure to ensure it is in compliance with grant guidelines and restrictions.

-- Approver will ensure that original statement and copies of receipts are signed, reviewed and forwarded to the Office of Purchasing.
+- Approver will ensure that original statement and receipts are signed, reviewed and forwarded to the Office of Purchasing.
 Electronic signatures in Workflow by the cardholder and the approver are required as well as a signed log matching the monthly statement.

 If approver does not approve transactions within five working days, Purchasing will move the transactions up the system.
 Purchasing will counsel cardholder and approver and determine if cardholder is to maintain the privilege of having a card.